 - Students auditing courses cannot change enrollment status to receive credit for those courses.

-- Priority in class enrollment shall be given to students desiring to take courses for credit toward degree or certificate completion.
+- Priority in class enrollment shall be given to students desiring to take credit courses toward a degree or certificate completion.

 - Students wishing to audit courses must meet course prerequisites and matriculation requirements.